Community Health Education, Ph.D.

 The Ph.D. in Community Health Education requires 63 credit hours beyond an appropriate master’s degree (90 credit hours without a qualifying master’s degree).
 Students who enter with a master’s degree are required to earn a minimum of 48 credits of course work and 15 credits of dissertation work.

-Entering doctoral students who have not completed one or more of the Public Health Core or Health Education Core courses must complete these courses as part of their program in addition to the minimum 63 credit hours.
+Entering doctoral students who have not completed one or more of the Public Health Core or Health Education Core courses must complete these courses as part of their program in addition to the minimum 63 credit hours (HEA 758 is required for all doctoral students).

 |Profession Core (12-30 credits)|